NicolasCorroyez/meit/README.md

 ## Team

-This project is leaded by :
+This project is owned and leaded by : Nicolas Corroyez

-- Nicolas.C

 # Initiate